makersacademy/airport_challenge/BDD_PLAN.md

 Tests 2 Write

+- [x] an Airport "can harbour planes"
+- [x] an Airport "has planes take off"
+- [ ] "planes cannot fly when stormy"
+- [x] an Airport "does not accept planes when full"
+- [x] an Airport "allows controller to override default capacity"

 an Airport "can harbour planes"
 1. Given: a plane and a airport
 2. When: I tell the plane to land at the airport